jordanpotti/goAllowOrgs/README.md

 # goAllowOrgs
 A Golang tool to whitelist ASN's based on organization name.
 This works by providing a list of ASN org names.
-This tool uses goPacket to monitor incoming traffic, capturing the IP's and cheking the IP to see if it is a part of a whitelisted ASN.
+This tool uses goPacket to monitor incoming traffic, capturing the IP's and checking the IP to see if it is a part of a whitelisted ASN.
 If it is not, it blocks that connection and future connections using iptables.

 ## Uses
 - Whitelisting common ISP and target ASN's which in turn blocks connections from data centers.. think security tools..